scalabridge/docs/sites/en/learn-to-code/logic.md

     2 + 2 = 4

-causes a `SyntaxError`.
+causes an error with a really weird message.
 You need to do

     2 + 2 == 4